 If you’re good at something, never do it for free

-Get paid regularly, and on time
+Get paid regularly and on time

 The best way to last and stand out, of course, is to specialize.
 The more you specialize in a specific field, the less competition you have, and the more you embrace a logic of expertise to which clients can subscribe.

-Never stop training
+Never stop learning

-Focus on customer satisfaction
+Focus on your client satisfaction

 When networking, don’t neglect anyone

 What about you?
 Are you a marketer and a freelancer too?
 If not, how do you relate to freelancing?
-Leave your thoughts in comments!
+Leave your thoughts in the comments!

 Author’s note: This article is the update and the translation of an article I published on November 17, 2014.